 OCT.
 25-26, 2014: FISHY FEST - SANTA MONICA PIER AQUARIUM

 Fishy Fest is an annual celebration of Halloween and Dia de los Muertos, taking place at Heal the Bay's Santa Monica Pier Aquarium on Saturday and Sunday, Oct.
 25-26 from 12:30 p.m. to 5 p.m.
 The “fintastic” fun includes a glow-in-the-dark deep sea laboratory, craft stations to create Dia de los Muertos masks, face painting, and the aquarium's regular exhibits and presentations.
 All ghosts and goblins are invited to join a 3 p.m. parade on Sunday.

 OCT.
 25 & NOV.
 1, 2014: NOCHE DE OFRENDA & DIA DE LOS MUERTOS - GRAND PARK

 Ancient traditions of remembrance come to Grand Park, which is hosting two free events: Noche de Ofrenda on Saturday, Oct.
 25 and Downtown Dia de los Muertos on Saturday, Nov.
-1. Noche de Ofrenda takes place from 7-9 p.m. and kicks off the festivities with 50 altars on display all week; music and poetry; and dance representing the Aztecan, Oaxacan and Michoacán traditions.
+1. Noche de Ofrenda takes place from 7-9 p.m., featuring 50 altars that will be on display all week; music and poetry; and dance representing the Aztecan, Oaxacan and Michoacán traditions.
 The celebration culminates a week later at Dia de Los Muertos, which takes place from 3-10 p.m. and features music by Palenke Soultribe, La Chamba, and Very Be Careful; traditional dance; altars, sculptures and installations; and food vendors.